ninofiliu/talks/slides.md

 What are they?

-GPUs: many thousand times more cores than CPUs, but that can only run a few programs at a time
+GPUs: more cores than CPUs, but can only run a few programs over all of them

 Useful for graphics programming (same programs for many pixels)